automaciej/gitara-jazzowa/content/książka/Wprowadzenie_do_budowania_akordów.md

 `A |―――|―――|―――1―――|―――|―――|―――|―――`
 `E |―――|―――|―――|―――|―――|―――|―――|―――`

-A dość niewygodny do chwycenia [C6](C6 "wikilink") będzie wyglądać tak:
+A dość niewygodny do chwycenia C6<!-- link nie odnosił się do niczego --> będzie wyglądać tak:

 `E |―――|―――|―――|―――|―――|―――|―――|―――`
 `B |―――|―――|―――|―――|―――3―――|―――|―――`